Philippine Daily Inquirer: Jimenez-Magsanoc years (1991–2015)

 Inquirer's longest-serving and first woman editor-in-chief, the late Letty Jimenez-Magsanoc, was appointed on June 14, 1991.
 She was a former columnist and editor of the Panorama Sunday magazine of Bulletin Today (now Manila Bulletin) who was sacked for writing articles poking fun at Marcos.
 She edited Mr & Ms Special Edition until the fall of the Marcos regime.
 She was also the first editor-in-chief of Sunday Inquirer Magazine.

 Under her term, on January 12, 1995, the Inquirer moved to its current headquarters in Makati after transferring headquarters four times.

 President Joseph Estrada accused the Inquirer of "bias, malice, and fabrication" against him, charges that the newspaper denied.
 In 1999, several government organizations, pro-Estrada businesses, and movie producers simultaneously pulled their advertisements from the Inquirer in a boycott that lasted for five months.
 Malacañang Palace was widely implicated in the advertising boycott, which publisher Isagani Yambot denounced as an attack on the freedom of the press.

 In 2017, according to the survey conducted by AGB Nielsen, the Inquirer was the most widely read newspaper in the Philippines.
 The Manila Bulletin and The Philippine Star followed as the second and the third most widely read papers, respectively.
 Magsanoc died on December 24, 2015, at St. Luke's Medical Center in Taguig.
 A month after her death, Jimenez-Magsanoc was recognized as the Filipino of the Year 2015 by the Inquirer.

 Nolasco years (2016–2018)

 On February 2, 2016, the Inquirer appointed its managing editor Jose Ma.
 Nolasco as the executive editor, the new top position of the newspaper, replacing the traditional editor-in-chief position used by the Inquirer for more than three decades.

+In 2017, Ramon S. Ang bought out the shares of the divesting Prieto family and became the majority shareholder at 85%, followed by Manny Pangilinan having the remaining 15%.

+The Inquirer runs a subsidiary publication titled Pop!, focusing on popular and Internet culture.
+On October 1, 2024, it dissolved the Entertainment section and merged it with the Lifestyle section.

+On July 1, 2025, the Inquirer is integrating its print and digital operations, with the Philippine Daily Inquirer continuing its print edition under Inquirer Interactive, Inc. as publisher from Philippine Daily Inquirer, Inc., the owner of the broadsheet itself which will be shutting down operations entirely as a company.